-Course Requirements:
+Course Requirements: Admission to MSN Program

 NRG 5204 Economics and Finance

 Analysis and evaluation of classical and modern economic theory, principles and procedures applicable to the healthcare delivery system are addressed.
 Survey of financial concepts related to healthcare administration for nurse managers provide an understanding of cost analysis, project management, operational and strategic planning, and forecasting techniques.
 Policy information and implications are discussed.